quiquegurdiel/SpinCo/README.md

 # SpinCo
-## Relation of spindles with cognitive variables using the COGNITION database
+## Spindle detection application for Cognition database

 ### Required steps:
-1- clone repository
+1- clone repository to [your folder]

 2- create spinco.env in the repository folder file like: